Let’s Talk About Pants: Tall Girl Friendly Edition

 Another thing to note is that I don’t always trust what the size chart says, and that goes for all measurements.
 I will give a brand a chance even if the inseam claims to be a bit shorter than what I’m looking for.
 Sometimes, they’ll end up working, and that goes for some of the brands I have listed here.

 These are in no particular order, btw.
-But I’ll start with my all-time favorite…
+So let’s start with…

-2. Abercrombie and Fitch: This is a more recent discovery.
-What’s great about Abercrombie is that in addition to extra long and short inseams, they also have a line called Curve Love, which are the same jeans but for anyone with curves.
+1. Abercrombie and Fitch: This is a more recent discovery.
+What’s great about Abercrombie is that, in addition to extra-long and short inseams, they also have a line called Curve Love, which are the same jeans but designed for anyone with curves.
 I own a pair of cropped jeans from them that I was able to purchase in long, but I made the mistake of not buying the curvy ones.
 They fit well, but I do have thicker thighs, so the curvy ones probably would have fit much better.

-3. Princess Polly: This brand is based in Australia, but they have a distribution warehouse in Los Angeles, so they deliver very quickly.
+2. Princess Polly: This brand is based in Australia, but it has a distribution warehouse in Los Angeles, allowing for quick delivery.
 I love this brand.
 Along with well-fitting denim, they also have the cutest clothes with great quality.
 According to its website, 100% of its “tier one factories have a valid ethical manufacturing audit,” with a focus on producing more sustainable garments and representing a diverse range of models within their marketing campaigns.
 Not sponsored.

 Their jeans don’t fit me as well as the rest of the brands I have listed, but I do have a pair of high-rise jeans in tall that are so long they drag on the ground, which is exactly what I want.